METALS-Shanghai zinc firms on China steel outlook

-gains.
-Still, the LME zinc price is up more than 10 percent
+April 6 overnight.
+The price is up more than 10 percent since

 * CHINA GROWTH: China's manufacturing sector reversed into